mmeendez8/mmeendez8.github.io/_posts/2021-11-29-cnn-vs-transformers.md

 selected: y
 ---

-*I created a small demo in [Hugging Face Spaces](https://huggingface.co/spaces/mmeendez/cnn_transformer_explainability) to play with the code*
+*I created a small demo in [Hugging Face Spaces](https://huggingface.co/spaces/mmeendez/cnn_transformer_explainability){:target="_blank"}{:rel="noopener noreferrer"} to play with the code*

-A couple of weeks ago I saw a very interesting [post by Alexander Soare and Francisco Massa](https://pytorch.org/blog/FX-feature-extraction-torchvision/) on Pytorch Blog.
-The authors explained that the latest version of Torchivision  [`v0.11.0`](https://github.com/pytorch/vision/releases/tag/v0.11.0) included a new utility that allows us to access intermediate transformations of an input during the step-forward of a PyTorch module.
+A couple of weeks ago I saw a very interesting [post by Alexander Soare and Francisco Massa](https://pytorch.org/blog/FX-feature-extraction-torchvision/){:target="_blank"}{:rel="noopener noreferrer"} on Pytorch Blog.
+The authors explained that the latest version of Torchivision  [`v0.11.0`](https://github.com/pytorch/vision/releases/tag/v0.11.0){:target="_blank"}{:rel="noopener noreferrer"} included a new utility that allows us to access intermediate transformations of an input during the step-forward of a PyTorch module.
 That is, we don't need more complex code to get the intermediate activations of a model, we can simply point to a specific layer and get its results.
 The article analyzes the different methods that were used to carry out this task, comparing their advantages and disadvantages.
 This is a remarkably clear post (as generally on the Pytorch blog) that not only explains you how this new feature works, but also provides insight into the other common methods.

 So ...
 I couldn't resist, I really wanted to try this and see how it works!
 I've been thinking about the differences between Transformer and CNN when classifying images and was wondering if I could compare them.
-So I rechecked the Class Activation Map paper[[1]](https://arxiv.org/pdf/1512.04150.pdf) from 2015.
+So I rechecked the Class Activation Map paper[[1]](https://arxiv.org/pdf/1512.04150.pdf){:target="_blank"}{:rel="noopener noreferrer"} from 2015.
 This is a classic job that shows how to paint activation maps from your last conv layer, conditioned on your model output label.
-For the case of transformers, I based my experiments on Attention Flow [[2]](https://arxiv.org/pdf/2005.00928.pdf) which seems to be the standard method in the community.
+For the case of transformers, I based my experiments on Attention Flow [[2]](https://arxiv.org/pdf/2005.00928.pdf){:target="_blank"}{:rel="noopener noreferrer"} which seems to be the standard method in the community.

 This post was created with the intention of improving my knowledge on ViT, TorchVision and model's explainability.
 I do not pretend to compare ResNet against ViT since they have been trained with different datasets.
 ViT was pre-trained on ImageNet-21k and finetuned on ImageNet whileas ResNet50 was only trained on ImageNet.